 - 1. A laser diode emits a beam of ultrashort laser pulses onto the target object. - 2.
 The laser pulses are reflected after hitting the target object.
 The returning beam is detected by an optical sensor. - 3.
 Distance to the object can be accurately measured by calculating the time between laser emission and receipt.

-ct d: Distance
+, ct d: Distance

-$d=\frac{cc}{2}$ c: Speed of light t: Travel time of the laser beam
+$d=\frac{1}{2}$ c: Speed of light

-t.
-Travet time of the taser beam
+t: Travel time of the laser beam

 1.3.
 Basic structure